POPWorldMedia/POPForums/README.md

 A forum and Q&A application with real-time updating, image uploading and private message chat in multiple languages.

-The main branch is now the work-in-progress for future versions running on .NET 7+.
+The main branch is now the work-in-progress for future versions running on .NET 8+.
+The v20.x branch is v20.x, running on .NET 7.
 The v19.x branch is v19.x, running on .NET 6.
 If you're looking for the version that works on .NET Framework 4.5+ with MVC 5, check out v13.0.2.

 Roadmap:
-The v19 release concentrates on long awaited new feature requests, updates to the user interface and minor bug fixes.
+The v20 release has a new OAuth-Only mode that allows the forum to run privately with an external identity provider.
+Much of the rest of the release includes refactoring and more subtle improvements.

 For the latest information and documentation, and how to get started, check the pages (also in markdown in /docs of source):
 https://popworldmedia.github.io/POPForums/